SuperNova76/TopCPToolKit/docs/tutorials/submit_grid.md

 ```python
 config.destSE = 'SOMESTORAGEELEMENT' (for example AGLT2_LOCALGROUPDISK)
 ```
+!!! note
-**Note** Where you can store files (and how much in terms of size) is subject to permissions and grid quotas.
+    Where you can store files (and how much in terms of size) is subject to permissions and grid quotas.

-- To speed-up submission, you can re-use existing compressed `top-xaod.tar.gz` archive. **Beware** it is easy to forget about this if you change some files and forget to remove the `top-xaod.tar.gz`, hence your jobs will not be re-submitted with new input!
+- To speed-up submission, you can re-use existing compressed `top-el.tar.gz` archive. **Beware** it is easy to forget about this if you change some files and forget to remove the `top-el.tar.gz`, hence your jobs will not be re-submitted with new input!
 ```python
 config.reuseTarBall = True
 ```